December 31st

 When children are young, under the age of five, they are very innocent and divine.
 Indulging them and yielding to their desires and whims are acceptable at that age.

-Once children attain sixteen years of age, they are almost adults.
-That is the right time to start treating them as friends while having faith that all the indulgences and disciplining performed in the past years have taken part in sculpting a loving, caring and responsible adult.
+Once children reach sixteen years of age, they are almost adults.
+That is the right time to start treating them as friends while having faith that all the indulgences and disciplining performed in the past years have taken part in sculpting a loving, caring, and responsible adult.

 Children brought up like this turn out to be wonderful contributions to society!